sleddog/methods/projects/fizzbuzz/python/b-cornett/README.md

 4.)
 Follow the user input prompt.

 UNIT TEST:
 1.)
-Verify Pythin is intalled on your machine.
+Verify Python is intalled on your machine.
 2.)
 Verify your PATH variable is set correctly to run the 'python' command 3.)
 Run the following:
 ```
-python fizzBuzz.py test
+python fizzBuzz_test.py
 ```
-This runs the unit test section of the program by taking in the 'test' command line argument.